Succulent spiced fruits in a rich syrup, Grandma’s dried fruit compote makes a delicious dessert or a healthy

 Do you ever prepare a dish whose aroma transports you while it is cooking?
 The fragrance of this sweet and spicy dried fruit compote is like a culinary time machine – one sniff and I’m a child in my Grandma’s kitchen, standing on a step-stool to peep over the counter.

-I was reminded of this luscious compote recently as I got to thinking about Tu B’Shevat – the Jewish new year for trees – and the differences between how we celebrated when I was a child, and my daughter Kipper’s experience of the festival today.
+I was reminded of this luscious dried fruit compote recently as I got to thinking about Tu B’Shevat – the Jewish new year for trees.
+I was considering the differences between how we celebrated when I was a child, and my daughter Kipper’s experience of the festival today.

 It has long been a tradition to eat 15 different tree-grown fruits as part of the Tu B’Shevat celebrations.
 These days there is a huge variety of imported fruit to choose from, and selecting a suitable 15 is no challenge at all – a quick trip to the supermarket and Bob’s your uncle!
 But when I was a child, there was much less in the way of exotic, air-freighted fruit available.
 Once we’d got our apples, oranges, pears, and maybe a tangerine, the remainder would by necessity be dried fruits and nuts.

 Kipper loves dried fruit, and often takes some to school as a snack – raisins, apple rings, dried mango etc. But she usually eats them raw, and for Tu B’Shevat I wanted to prepare something a bit more special.
 Grandma’s dried fruit compote seemed the perfect solution.

 Dried fruit compote – a fruity family favourite

 My Grandma always had a bowl of this wonderful dried fruit compote in her fridge, and offered it at almost every meal.
 Sweet enough for dessert, healthy enough for breakfast, and delicious despite its humble origins, it was a favourite with the whole family.